I. MISSION

 B. Selection and Terms of Delegates and Alternates

 i.
-Each institutional staff organization shall establish a method for selecting the three delegates from that institution.
-At least one delegate from each institution shall be the current chair of the institution’s staff organization.
-Each staff organization may also select an alternate delegate.
+Each institutional staff organization shall establish a method for selecting three delegates from that institution.
+One delegate from each institution shall be the current chair of the institution’s staff organization.
+Each staff organization may also select one alternate delegate.

 iv.
-Each staff organization may also elect an alternate in accordance with the Bylaws of their staff organization.
+Each staff organization may designate an alternate in accordance with the Bylaws of their staff organization.

 vi.
-If a vacancy occurs, the institution may fill the vacancy for the remaining portion of the term in accordance with the staff organization’s bylaws.
+If a vacancy occurs, the institution shall fill the vacancy for the remaining portion of the term in accordance with the staff organization’s bylaws.

 i.
 Duties of Delegates

-a.
-It is the duty and responsibility of all delegates to facilitate communication between their campus organization and the UNC Staff Assembly.
-In addition, they must participate in Staff Assembly activities and attend meetings of the Assembly.
+1. It is the duty and responsibility of all delegates to facilitate communication between their campus organizations and the Assembly.
+It is expected that delegates will participate in Assembly meetings.
+Delegates who cannot attend a scheduled meeting shall ensure that an alternate may attend in their place.

 ii.
 Duties of Alternates